TammyTheAnalyst/Predicting-Cosmetic-Sales-Growth-with-AI-Adoption/README.md

-# Predicting Cosmetic Sales Growth with AI Adoption
+# 💄📈 AI-Powered Sales Forecasting in the Cosmetics Industry

 ## 📊 Project Overview